What you need to know & what you can ignore (like this very simplified article if you are an ebike battery expert).

 The catch is that there is usually a trade-off between these factors.
 This is where the size & weight of your battery comes in.

 It's very important to consider how much physical space you have available to mount your battery as well as how much weight you want to add because the battery nowadays weighs more than the motor!
-Take the CYC X-52 battery for example.
-The X-52 has the following specifications:
+Take the CYC A-52 Battery for example.
+The A-52 has the following specifications:

-There's a whole lot more to batteries than this but we are not going to dig into cell types, BMS, chargers or battery health here.
-You can read all about it in our other battery blogs.
+There's a whole more when it comes to batteries than this article but we're not going to go dive deeper into specific things like cell types, BMS, chargers, or battery health here.
+You can read about it in our other battery blogs.

 So, there you have it!
-An idea of how to read the main numbers & get a ballpark of what battery specs you need for your brand new ebike conversion kit.
+An idea of how to understand the main numbers of ebike batteries' technical specifications and get a ballpark of what battery specifications you need for your brand new ebike conversion kit.